kitomer/bunny/README.md

 - No closures.
 - All atomic types from C.
 - Labelled blocks (aka "functions") can be re-defined just like all other labelled "stuff".
+- Static analysis that ensures a function works on the full range of its specified parameter values in order to create a good foundation to writing safety-critical programs.

 ### Parts of bunny